-North of Lake Louise in Banff National Park, a series of gentle Icefields stretch for miles across the Great Divide of the Canadian Rockies.
-Known collectively as the Wapta Icefields they provide a unique opportunity for fit walkers and hikers to enjoy amazing mountain scenery that is normally reserved for mountaineers.
+North of Banff and Lake Louise in Banff National Park, a series of gentle Icefields stretch for miles across the Great Divide of the Canadian Rockies.
+They are collectively referred to as the “Wapta” Icefields and offer fit walkers and hikers a unique opportunity to experience the spectacular mountain scenery that’s usually reserved for mountaineers.

 This trip is a Canadian Tourism Commission ‘Signature Experience’.